-Kranti points out, “In a relationship, beliefs/values/desires/goals of the two partners can differ and both need to respect each other’s emotional freedom and space.
+Kranti points out, “In a relationship, beliefs/values/desires/goals of the two partners can differ, and both need to respect each other’s emotional freedom and space.
 If your partner is too possessive and controlling and isn’t open enough to understand your point of view, it could be a sign that your relationship is not heading in the right direction.”

 In case mutual respect is fundamentally missing, be willing to walk away.
 You have to believe in the possibility that you have the power to create the life you want and you don’t have to settle for anything less than that (and treat it as the new normal).
 Know that compromising yourself all the time is not okay and be vocal about it, if you continuously notice examples of emotional boundaries being violated in your relationship.

-9. Learn to say ‘No’ in a polite but direct way
+9. Learn to say no in a polite but direct way

-Finally, it might be possible that you are not even aware of unreasonable boundaries that you have set for yourself.
+Finally, it is possible that you are not even aware of the unreasonable boundaries that you have set for yourself.
 One of the crossing boundaries examples would be our mothers overworking themselves (in the house and at work too) because they don’t even realize they are being taken for granted by other family members.
 In fact, a mother often considers herself as a martyr or superhero, who has to sacrifice her own needs to fulfill the needs of her family.